llamanodes/web3-proxy/README.md

 Each server has different limits to configure.
 The `soft_limit` is the number of parallel active requests where a server starts to slow down.
 The `hard_limit` is where a server starts giving rate limits or other errors.

 ```
-cargo run --release -p web3-proxy -- --help
+$ cargo run --release -p web3-proxy -- --help
 ```
 ```
    Compiling web3-proxy v0.1.0 (/home/bryan/src/web3-proxy/web3-proxy)
-    Finished release [optimized] target(s) in 9.45s
+    Finished release [optimized + debuginfo] target(s) in 17.69s
      Running `target/release/web3-proxy --help`
-Usage: web3-proxy [--listen-port <listen-port>] [--rpc-config-path <rpc-config-path>]
+Usage: web3-proxy [--port <port>] [--workers <workers>] [--config <config>]

 Web3-proxy is a fast caching and load balancing proxy for web3 (Ethereum or similar) JsonRPC servers.

 Options:
-  --listen-port     what port the proxy should listen on
+  --port            what port the proxy should listen on
+  --workers         number of worker threads
-  --rpc-config-path path to a toml of rpc servers
+  --config          path to a toml of rpc servers
   --help            display usage information
 ```